 When it comes to waste, mindful practices and a collaborative spirit define the scene at Oxy.

-Since no waste is the ultimate ideal, reduce and recycle practices are at the forefront of Oxy’s waste strategy.
+Since zero waste is the ultimate ideal, Oxy's waste strategy emphasizes reduction right from the source.
+Reducing the need for waste by reusing what we can is key.
 When you do need to throw something away, recycling and composting are excellent options available on our campus.

-Below are highlights of key reduction strategies.
+Reducing the amount of waste entering the waste stream is the most effective sustainability strategy.
+Below are highlights of key reduction strategies around campus.
 Campus Dining has implemented even more as part of their operations.

 Water Bottle Refill Stations

 Carrying around a reusable water bottle at Oxy is handy.
 Water bottle filling stations are located in a majority of residence halls, Johnson Student Center, the Academic Commons, Johnson Hall, Rush Gym, and several other academic and administrative buildings.
 Each year another station is installed thanks to the efforts of the Renewable Energy and Sustainability Fund (RESF) and Facilities Management.

 Extending the life of a variety of items is central to Oxy Ecossentials’ mission.
 At the end of each semester, especially during spring Move Out, the student club collects gently used items from each residence hall.
 In the fall, they resell these items back to the Oxy community at very low prices and donate the leftover items.

 The group also collects excess office equipment.
 Staff members are invited contact them or the Sustainability Coordinator to schedule a pickup of extra binders, trays and other office items no longer needed.

 Excess Food Recovery Team (EFRT)